Tracking Carnivore Sightings

 We now track wolf movements and sightings across the region.
 Working alongside local residents and contributors, we’ve developed a new mapping tool designed to be a one-stop source for wolf activity and reports.
 We’re proud to unveil our Wolf Sightings Map — explore it to see the latest movement, sightings, and activity updates.

-In March 2024, a tragic mountain lion fatality—the worst in 30 years—occurred in El Dorado County, giving rise to the El Dorado County Mountain Lion Project.
-Focused initially on tracking and understanding resident-mountain lion encounters in El Dorado County, the effort quickly grew to include black bears (Ursus americanus) and became the El Dorado County Carnivore Project.
+In March 2024, a tragic mountain lion fatality—the worst in 30 years—occurred in El Dorado County and prompted the creation of what would become Carnivore Project.
+Initially focused on tracking and understanding mountain lion encounters within the county, the effort quickly expanded to include black bears (Ursus americanus) and grew into a broader initiative.

-By 2026, as sightings and community needs expanded across the Sierra Nevada Foothills, we rebranded to Carnivore Project to reflect our broader mission: advancing human-carnivore coexistence through independent, community-driven research and outreach.
-We are beginning to track wolves as they move south towards the foothills.
+By 2026, as sightings and community needs expanded across the Sierra Nevada foothills, the project evolved into Carnivore Project—reflecting a wider mission of advancing human–carnivore coexistence through independent, community-driven research and outreach.
+Our work now spans the foothill region, with additional focus on gray wolves as they continue to expand into Northern California and move toward the Sierra Nevada.

 Local volunteers

-Our nonprofit is powered entirely by locals who volunteer their time because we care deeply about safe coexistence with mountain lions, bears and wolves while protecting livestock.
-We’re out in the field, meeting with neighbors, analyzing sightings, and pushing for better policies – all unpaid and straight from the heart.
+Carnivore Project is powered by local volunteers who dedicate their time because they care deeply about safe coexistence with mountain lions, bears, and wolves while protecting livestock and supporting their communities.
+Our team is out in the field, working with neighbors, analyzing sightings, maintaining data, and advocating for practical, science-based solutions—all on a volunteer basis.

-Every dollar you give goes directly to trail cameras, equipment, community programs, and keeping our public data accurate and up-to-date.
+As a 501(c)(3) nonprofit, every dollar you give goes directly toward supporting this work—funding trail cameras, field equipment, community programs, and ensuring our public data remains accurate, transparent, and up to date.

 Transparency

-We created the Carnivore Project to help answer the questions of residents.
-What protections work?
-Where are these animals attracted to?
+Carnivore Project was built to help answer the questions residents are actually asking: What protections work?
+Where are these animals active?
+What increases the likelihood of an encounter?

 What to Do If You Encounter a Mountain Lion